bonitasoft/bonita-doc/md/widgets.md

 Another possible use of the widget button is to add or remove a data from a given collection.

 Finally, you can use a button to open a modal container (pop up window) on the page, as long as the modal ID is specified into the appropriate field.
 Another action for the button widget is to close the modal that contains it.
-Other actions can also close the modal if they succeed, being enabled when the `Close modal on success` property is positive.
+Every action, except for the `Close modal`, can close the modal when it succeeds.
+Setting the `Close modal on success` property to `yes` is enough for this to happen.

 When inside a form container, the button is automatically disabled while the form is invalid.